Contributed by Christos O. Ioannides

 Processing electronic bets: Class B

 The right to participate in electronic bets is only permitted to a person who is registered as a player and retains an account.
 The person who is registered as a player may not retain more than on account.
-A Class B licensed bookmaker may register a person as a player provided such a person has submitter an application for registration electronically, in the specific form.
+A Class B licensed bookmaker may register a person as a player provided such a person has submitted an application for registration electronically, in the specific form.
 The Class B licensed bookmaker must among other things:

 - within a period of 30 days from the submission of the application for registration confirm the identity of the player and verify the information furnished;